 If you love surf wear clothing you can pick up some great bargains here as all the major brands Billabong, Quicksilver, Rip Curl all have factory shops and prices are reasonable.
 If you love seafood then we can certainly recommend you have lunch or supper at the Walskipper for more information and menus you can book online at www.walskipper.co.za, the restaurant is situated right on the beach adjacent Marina Martinique and offers fresh sea food cooked on coals.
 We have eaten there many times and recommend their seafood platter, enjoy.

 Continuing along the N2 and approximately an hour and a half after leaving Treetops you will come to Storms River Bridge, if you need a pit stop then this is a good place to use the rest rooms and refuel.
 The bridge itself was built in 1955 and is 394 feet / 120 metres high.
 Approximately a kilometre after leaving the Bridge you will see signs on your left leading to the beautiful Tsitsikamma National Park.
 It has the most beautiful rugged coastal scenery and one can take some lovely hikes in the park.
-There is excellent self-catering accommodation and you can book online at www.sanparks.co.za.
+There is excellent self-catering accommodation available to book online at www.sanparks.co.za

 There is a good restaurant if you prefer not to do self-catering.
 In the village of Tsitsikamma there are other activities one can do such as Canopy Tours where you go along a zip line high up in a forest, further information available at www.stormsriver.com.
 Those of you that are adventure junkies then go to www.tsitsikammaadventure.co.za and you will see all the activities available to do in the area.
 For the more sedate then take the Woodcutters Journey which takes you through forests untouched in over 100 years.
 After the Park go back up onto the N2 and continue along it towards Plettenberg Bay which is approximately 45 minutes away.
 You will cross the Bloukrans Bridge where the adventurous can do the world’s highest Bungy Jump.
 The height of the drop is 216 metres.
 To read more about the Bungy Jump visit www.faceadrenalin.com.